Why Do I Get So Angry Before My Period? Understanding Your Symptoms

 3. Focus on symptom management

 Many anger management strategies, including healthy self-care techniques, may also apply to PMS-related anger.
 Self-care can include meditating, deep breathing, getting enough sleep, eating healthy foods, and making time for physical activity.
-Exercise is also a way to increase serotonin levels and boost your mood.
+Exercise may help increase serotonin levels and boost your mood.

-Discussing your period and related symptoms can feel personal, and if you are experiencing other physical symptoms of PMS, commuting to and from an office may feel exhausting.
-If you feel uncomfortable talking face-to-face with a stranger about your cycle and how it affects you, online therapy could be valuable.
-With online therapy through a therapy platform like BetterHelp, you can connect with a therapist from wherever you feel most comfortable, and you can communicate with your therapist via video, phone, or live chat.
+Discussing your period and related symptoms can feel personal, and if you are experiencing other physical symptoms of PMS or PMDD, commuting to and from an office may feel exhausting.
+In these situations, online therapy could be a valuable resource.
+With online therapy through a therapy platform like BetterHelp, you can connect with a therapist from wherever you feel most comfortable, via video call, voice call, or in-app messaging.

 Takeaway